brlala/docker_playground/README.md

 2. they will be referenced through each other using the `container name` regardless of what their IP address is
 3. `docker container exec -it my_nginx ping new_nginx`
 4. default network bridge does not has DNS service

+# Examples and explanation
+`dockerfile-sample-1` - sample, ordering of docker commands matter. least change code should be at top
+`dockerfile-sample-2` - copy .html into container while building
+    * `docker image build -t nginx-with-html .` `dockerfile-assignment-1` - dockerizing a node app and pushing it onto the cloude